Skip to content

 Will Kepler work on earlier releases of OpenShift?

-Our recommendation is use OCP 4.13 but Kepler has been installed on OCP 4.11 and 4.12.
-In future the Operator may be updated to check the version of kubernetes that is installed e.g. v1.25.
+Our recommendation is use OCP 4.13 and above, but Kepler can be installed on OCP 4.11 and 4.12.
+In future the Operator may be updated to check the version of Kubernetes that is installed e.g. v1.25.

 How do I set nodeSelector and tolerations for Kepler?